What is Type 2 diabetes?

 If you know you are at risk of getting type 2 diabetes, Healthy Sandwell have a specialist programme to help you reduce your risk.
 Fill in the referral form or ring the team on 0800 011 4656 for further information.

-If you want to access other service to help you get fit, eat more healthy and maintain a healthy weight, visit our Healthy Weight pages.
+If you want to access other services to help you get fit, eat more healthily and maintain a healthy weight, visit our other pages.

 Send an enquiry to our friendly Healthy Sandwell team.